ktrnka/company-detective/NOTES.md

 - Try doing a more flattened version like thegigabrain
     - I could theoretically do this but the LangChain docs/tutorials don't work anymore with their map-reduce style, which would be ideal

+# Glassdoor pipeline (last updated 7/30)

+## Issues

+- I started having some issues of the Google search getting blocked; I should switch to a Google Custom Search API
+- Instacart: Most of the Glassdoor reviews are from drivers, not FTE

+## TODO

+- Explore ways to make sure that it's grounded in evidence

+## Ideas

 # General

 ## User research questions